Anurag-30/knowledge-base/05-Sql/Querying Tables/Readme.md

 `SELECT * FROM person WHERE country_of_birth IN ('India' , 'China' , 'Brazil');` <br />

-This statements returns all the records that matches the coun
+This statements returns all the records that matches the country value with India, C